Leaving the USA: guide for Americans moving abroad 2026

 If staying long-term, transitioning from a temporary visa to permanent residency or citizenship is worth considering.

-- Permanent Residency: Many countries grant it after 2–5 years of living there.
+• Permanent Residency: Many countries grant it after 2–5 years of living in the country.

 Countries with easy paths to permanent residency